 Many employees open up immediately if senior leadership makes the first move and asks to support them.

-Try incorporating mental health discussions during 1:1 meetings.
+Try incorporating mental health discussions during one-on-one meetings.
 Set aside a few minutes to ask your employees about their struggles.
-Try asking questions like:
+Ask questions like:

 “Do you need support right now?”